Väinämöinen: In Finnish mythology

 In addition to his heroic acts, Väinämöinen is unlucky with some of his other efforts.
 He is often described as not being successful with fishing or courting.
 He says an old person should not try to marry a young person—based on his own failures.
-He cries when hurting his knee or falling into the sea, the latter to which Mistress of Pohjola remarks it as unusual to hear an old bearded hero cying.
+He cries when hurting his knee or falling into the sea, the latter to which Mistress of Pohjola remarks it as unusual to hear an old bearded hero crying.
 He is sometimes said to be blind.
-In the Karelian runic song Väinämöinen's Judgement, a child who was born through a virgin birth from Marjatta accuses Väinämöinen of incest with his mother.
+In the Medieval runic song Väinämöinen's Judgement (Väinämöisen tuomio), a child who was born through a virgin birth from Marjatta accuses Väinämöinen of incest with his mother.
 The latter part is, according to Kaarle Krohn and Uno Harva, influenced by the ideas present in Sampsa Pellervoinen's story.
+According to Martti Haavio, the original context of this song is the child accusing Väinämöinen of being his father, having lied with the child's mother instead of his own.
+The child cannot be named because his father is not known, and tradition states that the name must be found from names of the family ancestors.
+As nobody admitted to being the child's father, Väinämöinen as a judge stated the child should be taken into the forest and killed; killing a child before it had been named and therefore taken as a member of the community was seen as acceptable.
+Magically, the newborn child starts speaking, declaring Väinämöinen himself to be his father.
+The child is made the king of northern fur hunting lands and possibly named Kaukomieli or Kaukamoinen.
+The ashamed Väinämöinen, on the other hand, sails into a whirlpool.